-Lisa Rutledge is a registered dietitian nutritionist, but prefers the terms food peace coach and food behavior expert who helps her clients rebuild a healthy relationship with food.
-She gives clients the confidence and permission to get excited about the food they eat.
+Lisa Rutledge is a registered dietitian nutritionist, but prefers the terms food peace coach and food behavior expert.
+She helps people rebuild a healthy relationship with food and their body.

-Her goal is to help people who feel overwhelmed with food choices, fear your appetite or certain foods, want to reduce emotional eating, binging and cravings, Lisa and the intuitive eating approach can help.
+If you feel overwhelmed with food choices, fear your appetite or certain foods, want to reduce emotional eating, binging and cravings, Lisa and the intuitive eating approach can help.
 She encourages clients to stop worrying about every little detail of what they eat and start seeing the bigger picture of health and happiness.

 If you want to start rebuilding a healthy relationship with food, you can book a consultation with Lisa.
 Simply visit the Contact page and fill out the form.

 Lisa offers a number of services to her clients- personal consultations, home care consultations as well as kiosks and workshops.
 The information she provides is down to earth & easy to understand.
 To learn more about what Lisa can do for you, visit her page What I Can Do For You.
 Her approach is designed to help you make informed decisions about what you eat and how to change your habits to be more in line with your values.